sparks-baird/xtal2png/reports/paper.md

 structures, where the `xtal2png` representation is an invertible representation.
-The ability to feed these images directly into image-based pipelines allows you, as a material informatics practitioner, to get streamlined results for new state-of-the-art image-based machine learning models applied to crystal structure.
+The ability to feed these images directly into image-based pipelines allows you, as a material informatics practitioner, to get streamlined results for new state-of-the-art image-based machine learning models applied to crystal structures.

 ![A real size $64\times64$ pixel `xtal2png` representation of a crystal structure.\label{fig:64-bit}](figures/Zn8B8Pb4O24,volume=623,uid=bc2d.png)